 Other than this, the art gallery also has two artist studios adjacent to the sculpture court which are designed for short term stay of visiting artists.

-M.F.Husain Art Gallery by Romi Khosla Design Studios in India won the WA Award Cycle 4.
+M.F.Husain Art Gallery by Martand Khosla in India won the WA Award Cycle 4.
 Please find below the WA Award poster for this project.

 Downloaded 953 times.